rust-lang/book/src/ch03-02-data-types.md

 We create a tuple by writing a comma-separated list of values inside parentheses.
 Each position in the tuple has a distinct type, and the types of the different values in the tuple do not have to be the same.
-We've added optional type annotations in this example:
+We’ve added optional type annotations in this example:

 Filename: src/main.rs